For Patients & Caregivers

 Forskolin is known to cause cellular changes that lead to blood vessel dilation, which should lower blood pressure, but there is no proof from clinical trials that this effect occurs in humans.

 A small clinical study suggests forskolin may have benefits in obese men.

 - For tanning

-- Acute poisoning after the consumption of Coleus forskohlii products, possibly from contaminants, have been reported in Europe
+- Acute poisoning after consumption of Coleus forskohlii products, possibly from contaminants, has been reported in Europe.

 - Forskolin preparations should not be used by patients with polycystic kidney disease.

 - You are taking medication for high blood pressure such as beta-blockers, vasodilators, ACE inhibitors, or calcium channel blockers (Forskolin may lower your blood pressure even more).

 - You are taking warfarin or other blood thinners (Forskolin may have additive effects, increasing the risk of bleeding or bruising).